-- 6. Declarant Surrender of Control.
-In communities subject to CCIOA (and in communities exempt from CCIOA), the declarant may voluntarily surrender the right of appointment and removal of the Executive Board members before the termination of the declarant control period.
-CCIOA provides that the declarant may require for the duration of the period of the declarant control period that certain actions of the Executive Board, which the declarant has previously set forth in a recorded instrument, be approved by the declarant before they become effective.
-This veto right of a declarant is sometimes retained in the area of Design Review or architectural control, assessments, budgets etc. CCIOA gives the declarant this power to veto certain actions of the Executive Board as long as the veto is executed properly. - 7.
+- 5. Outside Limits on Declarant Control in Large Planned Communities.
+In new large planned communities (those started after July 1, 1992; with at least 200 acres; zoning for at least 500 units and zoning for at least 20,000 square feet of commercial use space), the declarant may maintain control until earlier of 60 days after any one of the following events: sale of 75% of the maximum number of units that may be created under zoning or development approvals; the lapse of six years after a conveyance by the declarant in the ordinary course of business; or 20 years after recordation of the declaration.
+Within 60 days after one of these events, a meeting of the members must be held (to elect a board a majority of which are owners), records must be delivered, and an audit must be provided to the association. - 6.
+Declarant Surrender of Control.
+In communities subject to CCIOA (and in communities exempt from CCIOA), the declarant may voluntarily surrender the right of appointment and removal of the Board of Directors members before the termination of the declarant control period.
+CCIOA provides that the declarant may require for the duration of the period of the declarant control period that certain actions of the Board of Directors, which the declarant has previously set forth in a recorded instrument, be approved by the declarant before they become effective.
+This veto right of a declarant is sometimes retained in the area of Design Review or architectural control, assessments, budgets etc. CCIOA gives the declarant this power to veto certain actions of the Board of Directors as long as the veto is executed properly. - 7.
 Turnover of Documents.
 In communities subject to CCIOA, within 60 days after the end of declarant control, CCIOA also requires the declarant turn over miscellaneous documents, records and an audit of the association.
-The items to be turned over include the following: - a. the original or certified copy of the recorded Declaration, as amended and/or supplemented; - b. the association's Articles of Incorporation, Bylaws, Minute Book, other books, records and all Rules and Regulations that may have been promulgated; - c. an accounting of association funds and financial statements from the date the association commenced receiving funds and ending on the date on which the declarant control period ends (the "Transition Audit"); - d. the association's funds or the control thereof; - e. all of the tangible personal property of the owners and the association held or controlled by the declarant; - f. copies of the plans and specifications used in the construction of the improvements in the Common Elements; - g. all insurance policies currently in effect; - h. copies of all certificates of occupancy that may have been issued for common element improvements; - i. all other governmental permits; - j. all warranties of contractors, subcontractors, suppliers and manufacturers that are still in effect; - k. a roster of the owners and their mortgagees, together with addresses and telephone numbers; - l. employment contracts and service contracts in which the association is the contracting party.
+The items to be turned over include the following: - a. the original or certified copy of the recorded Declaration, as amended and/or supplemented; - b. the association's Articles of Incorporation, Bylaws, Minute Book, other books, records and all Rules and Regulations that may have been promulgated; - c. an accounting of association funds and financial statements from the date the association commenced receiving funds and ending on the date on which the declarant control period ends (the "Transition Audit"); - d. the association's funds or the control thereof; - e. all the tangible personal property of the owners and the association held or controlled by the declarant; - f. copies of the plans and specifications used in the construction of the improvements in the Common Elements; - g. all insurance policies currently in effect; - h. copies of all certificates of occupancy that may have been issued for common element improvements;

+- i. all other governmental permits; - j. all warranties of contractors, subcontractors, suppliers and manufacturers that are still in effect; - k. a roster of the owners and their mortgagees, together with addresses and telephone numbers; - l. employment contracts and service contracts in which the association is the contracting party.